r4victor/tenthousandmeters/content/blog/python_bts_03.md

 };
 ```

 After creating a thread state for the main OS thread, `pycore_create_interpreter()` initializes the GIL, which prevents multiple threads from working with Python objects at the same time.
 If you spawn a new thread using the `threading` module, it  starts executing a given target in the evaluation loop.
 In this case, threads wait for the GIL and take it at the start of each iteration of the evaluation loop.
 A thread can access its thread state because it's passed as an argument to the evaluation function.
-If you, hovewer, write a C extension and call the Python/C API to take the GIL, CPython needs not only to take the GIL but also to associate the current thread with the corresponding thread state.
+If you, however, write a C extension and call the Python/C API to take the GIL, CPython needs not only to take the GIL but also to associate the current thread with the corresponding thread state.
 This is done by storing a thread state in the thread specific storage (the [`pthread_setspecific()`](https://linux.die.net/man/3/pthread_setspecific)  library function on Unix-like systems) upon the thread state creation.
-That's the mechanism that allows any thread to access its thread state.
+And that is the mechanism that allows any thread to access its thread state.
 The GIL deserves a separate post.
 The same is also true for the Python object system and the import mechanism, which we will also mention briefly in this post.

 After the first interpreter state and the first thread state are created, `pyinit_config()` calls `pycore_interp_init()` to finish the core initialization phase.
 The code of `pycore_interp_init()` is self-explanatory: